The Web of Fear

 Travers, under the control of the Great Intelligence, rasps his way through a series of demented demands.

-Sue: The Doctor has exactly twenty minutes to make up his mind.
-How long is left to go in this episode?
+Sue: The Doctor has exactly 20 minutes to make up his mind.
+How long is left in this episode?

 Sue: What a surprise.
 Still, I suppose it’s nice to see a villain working to a strict timetable that just happens to coincide with an episode’s running time.
-I’ve noticed that the villains on 24 have a habit of doing that as well.
-I hope he doesn’t give in: the thought of the Doctor being brought up by Jamie and Victoria as a baby doesn’t really bear thinking about.
+I’ve noticed that the villains on 24 tend to do that as well.
+I hope he doesn’t give in.
+The thought of the Doctor being brought up by Jamie and Victoria as a baby doesn’t bear thinking about.
 I don’t think they’d get through another season of the show to be honest.
-I’d get Anne to bring him up; she could teach him about science and stuff.
-Victoria would just teach him to be scared of things and Jamie would be hopeless – he doesn’t even know what a hovercraft is!
+I’d probably get Anne to do it; she could teach him about science and stuff.
+Victoria would just teach him to be scared of things, and Jamie would be completely hopeless – he doesn’t even know what a hovercraft is!

-Evans blithely suggests that they hand the Doctor over to the Intelligence so they can all go home.
+Evans wants to hand the Doctor over to the Intelligence so they can all go home.
 Sue doesn’t like the cut of his jib.

-Sue: Evans needs a bloody good court-martial when he gets out of there.
+Sue: Evans needs a bloody good court-martial if he gets out of here.
 You can’t talk to the Brigadier like that!

 Me: Colonel.

-Sue: You know, the programme missed another trick when it came to the merchandising.
-These remote-controlled spheres with the bleeping noises could have sold like hot cakes.
-Someone should license them.
-Cats would love them.
+Sue: The programme missed another trick when it came to merchandising.
+These remote-controlled spheres with the bleeping noises would have sold like hot cakes.
+Cats would have loved them.

-As the paranoia increases, no one is immune from suspicion.
+As paranoia sets in, no one is above suspicion.

-Sue: I think we’re supposed to think the Brigadier is the traitor but of course that’s impossible.
+Sue: I think we’re supposed to believe that the Brigadier is the traitor, but of course that’s impossible.

 Me: Because the Brigadier isn’t actually in this?